justtheimpaler/k2/maven/generating-and-updating-the-build-info.md

 ## 5. Include the Newly Generated Class in Eclipse (optional)

-To allow Eclipse to see the generated/updated class (so you can easily import it in any class) you'll need to add the folder as a new source folder in Eclipse.
+To allow Eclipse to see the generated/updated class (so you can easily import it from any class) you'll need to add the folder as a new source folder in Eclipse.

 First, refresh the project in Eclipse.
 The new folder `target/generated-sources/java-templates/my/package` will show up.
 Find it in Eclipse and: